 Another handy thing you can do with your router’s configuration, to significantly increase security, is to disable remote administration.
 If you do this, it means that none of your router’s settings can be changed using a wireless connection.
 The settings can still be changed, but only on a PC that has a wired connection to the router.

 So there you have five top tips for securing your Wi-Fi network.
 Let us know what you think in the comments below, and let us know if there are any you think we should add to tomorrow’s list.
-Make sure you check in later for more great ways to increase security on your Wi-Fi network.
+Make sure you check out part 2 more great ways to increase security on your Wi-Fi network.

 Follow me on Twitter: @PatrickDevaney_